5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 **Update 1.0.4** : Status message bug fixed.
 Same rules apply as for 1.0.3

 **Update 1.0.5** : Fixed broken pipe and added DB check at startup.
 Same rules apply as for 1.0.3

+**People that have problems setting up this project, you can now register at this Gitlab and use the issues system.**

 ## Screenshots
 #### Overview page: